Rokiis1/roadmap/types_of_testing/static_testing.md

 <details>
     <summary>Overview:</summary>

-1. **Clear Objectives and Measurable Exit Criteria:** Define measurable goals for the review—evaluation of participants should not be the focus.
+1. **Clear Objectives and Measurable Exit Criteria:** Define measurable goals for the review evaluation of participants should not be the focus.

 2. **Appropriate Review Type:** Select the review type that best fits the work product, project context, and resource availability.